andreszs/cordova-plugin-biometric-auth/README.md

 # Contributing

 Please report any issue with this plugin in GitHub by providing detailed context and sample code.
-**PR** to improve and add new features or platforms are always welcome.
+PRs to improve and add new features or platforms are always welcome.

+- **PR to add iOS platform is welcome**